 The Find My Pet DNA test provides a custom photo certificate of all the breeds found in your pet’s genetic breed composition, as well as a percentage breakdown of each breed.
 There is also a report on her dominant breeds, personality traits and health concerns.
 That said, this is not the most comprehensive DNA test out there as we found that it doesn’t provide as detailed information about ancestry percentages as other tests, including Wisdom Panel 3.0 and Embark.
 However, considering its very reasonable price, the results are more than good enough.

 Best DNA Tests for Dogs Buying Guide & FAQ

 With human DNA testing rapidly gaining in popularity, it was just a matter of time when the curiosity got better of us and we started testing our four-legged companions as well.
 But it’s not like this is without any practical reason – pet DNA testing can reveal all kinds of interesting and useful things about our beloved dogs, including all of the breeds that make them, and gene-specific diseases or disorders they may have or are at risk of developing.
-And, similarly to how human DNA testing results can be used, the results from dog DNA testing can help your pet live a longer and healthier life.
+And, similarly to how human testing results can be used, the results from dog testing can help your pet live a longer and healthier life.
 How?
 Well, when you’re aware of the various health risks your furry friend may genetically be predisposed to, you can do your best to avoid them.

 Features to Look for in DNA Tests For Dogs